Slange-Mhath/Microservice-Log-Merger/Readme.md

 Specify the Exif file which should be added as key to the merged log.
 Please ensure that your file follows the example structure specified [here](#exif-output).

 **-f_keys_to_delete_path**
 This is again an optional parameter.
 It can be used to specify a file path to a file which can contain different key names to delete them from the Exif log file to decrease verbosity.
+To delete every key starting with a specific string sequence an asterics can be added at the end of the key name/string sequence.
+E.g.: ExifT* will delete every key starting with ExifT.
 Please stick to the recommended file structure specified [here](#keys-to-delete).

 Running the script with every optional parameter would look like this: